-- (a) Subject to subsections (b) and (c), a satisfaction agent may sign and submit for recording an affidavit of satisfaction of a security instrument complying with Section 304 if: - (1) the secured creditor has not, to the knowledge of the satisfaction agent, submitted for recording a satisfaction of a security instrument within 30 days after the effective date of a notification complying with Section 302(a); or - (2) the secured creditor authorizes the satisfaction agent to do so.
+- (a) Subject to subsections (b) and (c), a satisfaction agent may sign and submit for recording an affidavit of satisfaction of a security instrument complying with Section 304 if: - (1) the secured creditor has not, to the knowledge of the satisfaction agent, submitted for recording a satisfaction of a security instrument within 30 days after the effective date of a notification complying with Section 302(a); or - (2) the secured creditor authorizes the satisfaction agent to do so. - (b) A satisfaction agent may not sign and submit for recording an affidavit of satisfaction of a security instrument if it has received a notification under Section 302(a)(5)(B) stating that the secured obligation remains unsatisfied.

-- (b) A satisfaction agent may not sign and submit for recording an affidavit of satisfaction of a security instrument if it has received a notification under Section 302(a)(5)(B) stating that the secured obligation remains unsatisfied. - (c) If a satisfaction agent receives a notification under Section 302(a)(5)(C) stating that the security instrument has been assigned, the satisfaction agent may not submit for recording an affidavit of satisfaction of the security instrument without: - (1) giving a notification of intent to submit for recording an affidavit of satisfaction to the identified assignee at the identified address; and - (2) complying with Section 302 with respect to the identified assignee.

-1. Authority to record affidavit of satisfaction.
+1 (c) If a satisfaction agent receives a notification under Section 302(a)(5)(C) 2 stating that the security instrument has been assigned, the satisfaction agent may not submit for 3 recording an affidavit of satisfaction of the security instrument without: 4 (1) giving a notification of intent to submit for recording an affidavit of 5 satisfaction to the identified assignee at the identified mailing address; and 6 (2) complying with Section 302 with respect to the identified assignee.
+7 8 Preliminary Comments 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 1.
+Authority to record affidavit of satisfaction.
 A satisfaction agent may sign and submit for recording an affidavit of satisfaction in two circumstances: (1) under subsection (a)(1), if the agent properly gave notification under Section 302(a) and the secured creditor failed to reply within 30 days after the effective date of the notification; and (2) under subsection (a)(2), if the secured creditor authorizes it to do so.
 If, within the 30-day period following the satisfaction agent's notification, the secured creditor gives a notification to the satisfaction agent objecting that the secured obligation remains unsatisfied, the satisfaction agent has no authority to proceed under this Article and may not submit for recording an affidavit of satisfaction.

-Although a secured creditor's objection may prevent the satisfaction agent from using Article 3's "self-help" satisfaction procedure, it does not shield that secured creditor from potential liability under Section 203 if the secured creditor has in fact received full payment of the secured obligation.
+Although a secured creditor's objection may prevent the satisfaction agent from using Article 3's "self-help" satisfaction procedure, it does not shield that secured creditor from potential liability under Section 203.
 If subsequent litigation established that the secured creditor was legally obligated to record a satisfaction (i.e., because it had received and accepted full payment of the secured obligation), but failed to do so in a timely manner, the secured creditor will have violated its obligations under the Act and the landowner may recover damages as provided in Section 203.
 2. Notified creditor has assigned security interest.
 In some cases, a satisfaction agent may give a notification under Section 302(a) and receive a response indicating that the security interest has been assigned.
 If the response identifies the name and address of the assignee, the satisfaction agent cannot use the provisions of Article 3 without giving the identified assignee a notification as required by Section 302(a) and an additional 30-day grace period in which to record a satisfaction.

-SECTION 304.
-AFFIDAVIT OF SATISFACTION: CONTENT.
-An affidavit of satisfaction of a security instrument must:
+33 SECTION 304.
+AFFIDAVIT OF SATISFACTION: FORM.

+(a) An affidavit of satisfaction of a security instrument must: